kirbs-btw/b25-model/README.md

 Behnel, S., Bradshaw, R., Citro, C., Dalcin, L., Seljebotn, D.S. and Smith, K., 2010.
 [Cython: The best of both worlds](https://ieeexplore.ieee.org/abstract/document/5582062).
 Computing in Science & Engineering, 13(2), pp.31-39.

 Johansson, R. and Johansson, R., 2015.
 [Code optimization.
 Numerical Python: A Practical Techniques Approach for Industry](https://link.springer.com/chapter/10.1007/978-1-4842-0553-2_19), pp.453-470.

+Lezama-Sánchez, A.L., Tovar Vidal, M. and Reyes-Ortiz, J.A., 2022.
+An approach based on semantic relationship embeddings for text classification.
+Mathematics, 10(21), p.4161.

+Chiang, H.Y., Camacho-Collados, J. and Pardos, Z., 2020, November.
+Understanding the source of semantic regularities in word embeddings.
+In Proceedings of the 24th Conference on Computational Natural Language Learning (pp. 119-131).

 ### General Observations and Future Steps
 - **Need for Larger Test Sets**: All models should be tested against a much larger set of playlists, as testing on only 250 playlists may not provide sufficient variability and insight into model performance.
 Thats about 10.000 songs